 Migrating from RHEL 7

-RHEL 7 was originally shipped with CoolKey smart cards driver, which was deprecated and is no longer available in RHEL 8.
+RHEL 7 was originally shipped with CoolKey smart cards driver, which was deprecated and is no longer available in RHEL 8 and newer.
 The current driver OpenSC supports all cards that used to be supported by CoolKey.
 For more information, see the RHEL7 Smart Cards article.

 Login in GNOME

 pam_pkcs11 to provide access to Smart Cards through NSS.
 In RHEL8+, the desktop login is managed by System Security Services Daemon (SSSD).
 How to configure system to allow smart cards login of users in IdM is described in RHEL 8 Product documentation, section Configuring Identity Management.